Home » Areas of Practice » Personal Injury Law » Personal Injury New South Wales » Medical Negligence

 You may be entitled to compensation for your injury or illness if a medical practitioner has:

-Usually a medical negligence claim is brought against the practitioner or institution that caused or contributed to your injury or illness.
-Claims are not just limited to general practitioners and hospitals; you can make a medical negligence claim against any health care provider or medical professional including, but not limited to:
+Usually, a medical negligence claim is brought against the health care provider (doctor and/or hospital) that caused or contributed to your injury or illness.
+Claims are not just limited to general practitioners and hospitals; you can direct a medical negligence claim to a medical provider relating to treatment provided by:

 In our view, as soon as possible.